HR-AI-HUB/hr-ai-hub.github.io/UbiOps SHDG Pipeline/README.md

 ---

-## 🔒 Security Notes

-- All API keys (UbiOps token, Azure OpenAI key, SURF share password) are stored as **UbiOps secret environment variables** — never in source code, ZIP packages, or version control.
-- The UbiOps service user token is scoped to `shdg-project` only with `pipeline-admin` + `editor` roles.
-Store it in a password manager or CI/CD secret store — never in source files.
-- The Azure OpenAI key is bound to the `llmfoundrys` Cognitive Services resource and rotated per Azure AI Foundry portal guidance.
-- EPD PDF files never leave SURF Research Drive permanently — they are fetched into the UbiOps container's `/tmp` ephemeral storage only during request execution and are discarded when the container recycles.

 <a id="s9"></a>
+## 9. Security Notes

+- Secrets such as the UbiOps token, Azure OpenAI key, and SURF share password must be stored in secret managers or UbiOps secret environment variables.
+- Do not place secrets in source code, ZIP packages, or version control.
+- EPD PDF files are fetched into ephemeral container storage only during request execution and are not intended for persistent storage outside SURF Research Drive.

 ---

+<a id="s10"></a>
-## ⚖️ 9.
-AI Accountability & Transparency
+## 10. AI Accountability & Transparency

-This document was produced with the assistance of advanced generative AI tools (see table below).
-An initial draft was authored by a human, subsequently revised with AI support; the final text was reviewed by the author for accuracy, relevance, and compliance with applicable legal and ethical norms.
-The use of these tools was conducted in accordance with the legal requirements and ethical principles set out below.
+This document was produced with the assistance of generative AI tools.
+An initial draft was authored by a human, subsequently revised with AI support, and then reviewed by the author for accuracy, relevance, and compliance.

 - **GDPR Art.
 12**: Transparency obligations regarding the processing of personal data.
 - **GDPR Art.
 5**: Principles of purpose limitation and data minimisation.